boredazfcuk/docker-icloudpd/README.md

    --volume icloudpd_boredazfcuk_config:/config \
    boredazfcuk/icloudpd
    ```
-   After this, the iCloudPD-boredazfcuk container should launch and the startup script will loop after every INTERVAL
+   After this, the iCloudPD-boredazfcuk container should launch and the startup script will loop after every INTERVAL.

+   It's also worth noting that I've set the launch script to remove the authentication token once it is 55 days old.
+This is so the script will not keep prompting attempting 2FA and the user must manually intervene.

+   To do:
+      Configure Health Check
+      Configure notification script